 In 2018, the company entered into a new lease agreement with a related company for the rental of the hotel land and building for a period of one year, renewable for further period of one year each up to a maximum period of fifteen years in the aggregate.
 In terms of the lease agreement, the Company pays annual rent of EUR2,500,000 revisable every three years assuming a complete development of the hotel.

-The Company had performed a detailed impact assessment of IFRS 16.
-In its assessment management assumed that the rental agreement will be renewed up to its maximum period and a discount rate of 4.5% was determined to be the incremental borrowing rate.
+Management assessed that the rental agreement will be renewed up to its maximum period and a discount rate of 4.5% was determined to be the incremental borrowing rate.